 Associate Professor, Department of Teacher Education

-Diane Collier conducts research in the areas of multimodalities and literacies with a special interest in connections across home and school.
+I conduct research in the areas of multimodalities and literacies with a special interest in connections across home and school.

-Using qualitative and ethnographic case study methodologies her work focuses on the processes of textmaking, how children use everyday resources (particularly, popular culture), and what can be learned from children about their consumption and production of multimodal, cultural, and digital texts.
+Using qualitative and ethnographic case study methodologies my work focuses on the processes of textmaking, how children use everyday resources (particularly, popular culture), and what can be learned from children about their consumption and production of multimodal, cultural, and digital texts.

-Her research interests also include ethical considerations of children’s participation in research, teaching for social justice, and the use of children’s literature in classrooms.
+My research interests also include ethical considerations of children’s participation in research, teaching for social justice, and the use of children’s literature in classrooms.

 - Home and School Literacies

 - Literacy and Inquiry

 - Qualitative Methods

 YOMO – Youth Mobilities in Public and Digital Spaces